radekstepan/burnchart/README.md

 ###Development

+Read the [Architecture](docs/ARCHITECTURE.md) document when contributing code.

 To create an unminified package with source maps for debugging:

 ```bash
 $ make watch
 ```

-You can then start a local http server with:
+You can then start a local http server on port `8080` with:

 ```bash
 $ make serve